Nazanin-Abbasi/BookManagementSystem/README.md

 Book Management System is the final project of my Internet Engineering course at Alzahra University.
 Another student and I used Spring Boot and MVC architecture in Java to develop this project.

-The project contains three main madules: Authentication, Save Book Data, and Search.
+The project contains three main modules: Authentication, Save Book Data, and Search.

 ### Authentication

-In this module, storing book information, publichser access and save methods, edit and delete books alongside adding comment by user has been handled.
+In this module, storing book information, publisher access and save methods, editing and deleting books alongside adding comments by a user has been handled.

 Here is the main page: